jevad/NLTKinstallForNlpClass/README.md

 That's it.
 You're actually done at this point because Anaconda contains NLTK along with plenty of other packages (http://docs.continuum.io/anaconda/pkg-docs ).
 However, I recommend a couple of other steps:

-* Open a Windows command prompt and run the following two commands:
+* Open a Windows command prompt and run the following commands:
 ```
 conda update conda
 conda update --all